seodug/Search-Query-Lexicon-Expander-Using-PHP-Baidu-SMS-API-V3/README.md

 1. Use async interface instead to support large amount of seedwords.
 2. Limit the request rate at 20/min
 3. Use single thread to download the returned csv files by default.
-Change to multi thread as you like.
+Change to multi threads as you like.

 # About Author
 Wanye Chao (Blog: http://www.seodug.com/)